 Yes, at some point in time most all meniscus tears will hurt.
 But that doesn’t mean they will hurt for a long time.
 In many cases the pain from a meniscus tear will either improve significantly or go away without surgery.
 In cases where there was an injury which preceded the meniscus tear, you may have knee pain and swelling with virtually all activities.
 These “acute” meniscus tears usually occur in younger active individuals.
 The tear may cause “mechanical” pain such as popping, locking or even cause your knee to catch or feel unstable.
 Most people with acute, traumatic meniscus tears should consider surgery to repair the tear.

-Acute traumatic meniscus tears are less common than degenerative tears.
+Acute traumatic meniscus tears are far less common than degenerative tears.
+Most of you probably felt the tear occur by kneeling, or twisting to pick something up.
+That is because the tear occurred through a degenerative or worn out meniscus.
 With a degenerative tear, rushing in for an MRI and rushing to schedule surgery isn’t usually necessary since your knee pain has a good chance of settling down within 4-6 weeks.
 Tears that continue to hurt with pivoting or twisting and cause the knee to feel unstable might require surgery for a meniscus repair.

 Most meniscus tears are attritional, or “degenerative” in nature.
 When you read about scientific studies showing that knee surgery might not be successful they are usually talking about these “degenerative” meniscus tears.
 That simply means that your cartilage wore out.
 It wore out from all your activities throughout your life.
 In patients who have a degenerative tear, or a meniscus that simply wore out, many patients will only have pain for a few weeks.
 Most of you with a degenerative meniscus tear will not have any of the mechanical symptoms I mentioned above.
 Very few patients with degenerative meniscus tears will ever need surgery.
 Many patients with degenerative tears note that their pain improves when their wear a compression sleeve on their knee.